nix-community/robotnix/README.md

 $ ./release ./keys/marlin
 ```

-### Building final products in nix with a sandbox exception for secret keys
+An alternative to using the releaseScript above is to build the final products using nix with a sandbox exception for secret keys, so the build process can sign things itself.

 ```console
 $ nix-build ./default.nix --arg configuration "import ./marlin.nix" -A config.build.img --option extra-sandbox-paths /keys=$(pwd)/keys
 ```
 To use `extra-sandbox-paths`, the user must be a `trusted-user` in `nix.conf`.
 The root user is always trusted, however, running `sudo nix-build ...` would use root's git cache for `builtins.fetchgit`, which would effectively re-download the source again.

-Other options include `ota`, and `otaDir`.
+Other built targets include `config.build.ota`, and `config.build.otaDir`.

-chgrp nixbld is one option

-Why do we pass the entire keys direcory in when we only need one specific device's keys?
-building a linkFarm of otaDirs for multiple devices can still alll use the same /keys dir